Last Updated on April 12, 2023

 While most of the production sets have been torn down, you can still feel like your right next to Katniss and Peta in Shelby.
 How?
-Just head to the Pleasant City Wood Fired Grille and try out the Hunger Games inspired “Girl on Fire” pizza!
+Head to the Pleasant City Wood Fired Grille and try the Hunger Games-inspired “Girl on Fire” pizza!

-You also can’t go wrong with a half and half pizza like what we did!
+You also can’t go wrong with a half-and-half pizza like we did!
 On one side, there’s the hot and spicy Katniss inspiration and on the other side, traditional North Carolina Barbecue, sauce, and coleslaw!

 Lafayette Street Grill & Pub